Access

 Ownership models

-- Lab purchases storage hardware (e.g. hard drives) according to the specifications of the facility.
-Owned hard drives will be added to the facility’s parallel GPFS storage system.
-The annual support fee for owned disk storage is $250 per 10TB of usable and backed-up storage space.
-The owned storage space is only available to the users of a PI or those a PI wishes to give access to.
+- A lab purchases storage hardware (e.g. hard drives) according to the specifications of the facility.
+Owned hard drives will be added to the facility’s parallel GPFS storage systems including production and backup storage.
+There is no extra charge for the additional storage infrastructure required for operation, including hard drive enclosures (servers) and high-speed network.
+The annual support fee for owned disk storage is $260 per 10TB of usable and backed up storage space.
+Since we back everything up to a secondary server room and use snapshotting as an additional data security measure, 10TB of usable backed up space is the equivalent of almost 30TB of raw disk space.
+Thus, the maintenance cost for owned storage is $8.67 for 1TB/yr raw disk space.
+Note, owned storage space is only available to the users of a PI’s group or those a PI wishes to give access to.

 - Nodes are administered under a priority queueing system that gives users from an owner lab priority and also increases that lab’s overall CPU quota (see above) by the number of owned CPU cores.